Why This Matters

 Third Law of Thermodynamics

-- Entropy of a perfect crystal at 0 K equals zero—this provides the absolute reference point for entropy measurements
+- The entropy of a perfect crystal at 0 K equals zero.
+This provides the absolute reference point for entropy measurements.

-- Practical implication: all substances have positive entropy values at temperatures above absolute zero
+- All substances have positive entropy values at temperatures above absolute zero.

-Compare: First Law vs. Second Law—both govern energy and entropy, but the First Law is about quantity (energy is conserved) while the Second Law is about quality (entropy determines direction).
-FRQs often ask you to explain why an exothermic reaction can still be non-spontaneous—that's a Second Law question.
+Compare: First Law vs. Second Law: both govern energy and entropy, but the First Law is about quantity (energy is conserved) while the Second Law is about quality (entropy determines direction).
+An exothermic reaction can still be non-spontaneous if it causes a large enough decrease in entropy.
+That's a Second Law question.

 Enthalpy: Tracking Heat Flow

 Enthalpy equations quantify heat transfer at constant pressure, which is how most reactions occur in the lab.
-The key insight is that enthalpy is a state function—only initial and final states matter, not the path.
+Enthalpy is a state function, so only initial and final states matter, not the path taken.

 Enthalpy Change Equation

-- Negative ΔH means exothermic (heat released); positive ΔH means endothermic (heat absorbed)
+- Negative ΔH = exothermic (heat released to surroundings).
+Positive ΔH = endothermic (heat absorbed from surroundings).

 Hess's Law

-- Enthalpy changes are additive—total ΔH equals the sum of ΔH values for individual steps, regardless of pathway
+Hess's Law says enthalpy changes are additive: the total ΔH for a reaction equals the sum of ΔH values for individual steps, regardless of the pathway taken.

 Born-Haber Cycle

-Compare: Hess's Law vs. Born-Haber Cycle—both use the additive property of enthalpy, but Hess's Law is a general principle while Born-Haber is a specific application for ionic compounds.
-If an FRQ asks about lattice energy, set up a Born-Haber cycle.
+Compare: Hess's Law vs. Born-Haber Cycle: both use the additive property of enthalpy, but Hess's Law is a general principle while Born-Haber is a specific application for ionic compounds.
+If a problem asks about lattice energy, set up a Born-Haber cycle.

 Entropy: Quantifying Disorder